jarobyte91/pytorch_beam_search/examples/README.md

 Examples so far:

 * **Character-level Language modelling** - This is the classical NLP task of training a probabilistic sequence model to assign probabilities to strings of characters.
+The folder has implementations of this task with autoregressive models.

-The folder has implementations of this task with autoregressive models and Seq2Seq models.
+* **Word-level Language modelling** - This is the classical NLP task of training a probabilistic sequence model to assign probabilities to strings of words.
+The folder has implementations of this task with autoregressive models.

+* **Machine Translation** - This is the task of translating a sentence from one language to another.
+The folder has implementations with seq2seq models.